tuiwidgets/tuiwidgets/doc/ZTextMetrics.rst

 .. cpp:class:: Tui::ZTextMetrics

    ZTextMetrics allows measureing the size of a given text and how it is placed into cells.
-   As the details of this process depend on the charateristics of the specific terminal instances of ZTextMetrics can only be obtained directly (by :cpp:func:`ZTextMetrics Tui::ZTerminal::textMetrics() const`) or indirectly (by :cpp:func:`ZTextMetrics Tui::ZPainter::textMetrics() const`) from a terminal.
+   As the details of this process depend on the charateristics of the specific terminal instance, ZTextMetrics can only be obtained directly (by :cpp:func:`ZTextMetrics Tui::ZTerminal::textMetrics() const`) or indirectly (by :cpp:func:`ZTextMetrics Tui::ZPainter::textMetrics() const`) from a terminal.